-The Bill proposes limiting eligibility to the government contribution to those with taxable income of \$180,000 or less per annum.
-This means that KiwiSaver members who have taxable income of \$180,001 or more would no longer be eligible for the government contribution.
+The amendments limit eligibility to the government contribution to those with taxable income of \$180,000 or less per annum.
+This means that KiwiSaver members who have taxable income of \$180,001 or more are no longer eligible for the government contribution.

-The assessment of a KiwiSaver member's eligibility for the government contribution (or "tax credit") would occur with reference to the person's taxable income for the corresponding tax year, which is defined as either:
+The assessment of a KiwiSaver member's eligibility for the government contribution (or "tax credit") occurs with reference to the person's taxable income for the corresponding tax year, which is defined as either:

-- Case 1: the tax year (the current year) that ends during the tax credit year if the member: - \circ has filed their tax return for that tax year on or before the end of the tax credit year, or - o is not required to file a tax return for that tax year, or - Case 2: in any other case, the tax year preceding the current year.
+- Case 1: the tax year (the current year) that ends during the tax credit year if the member: - has filed their tax return for that tax year on or before the end of the tax credit year, or - \circ is not required to file a tax return for that tax year, or - Case 2: in any other case, the tax year preceding the current year.